City of Jackson remains under state-imposed boil water notice - NewsBreak

 JACKSON, Miss. ( WJTV ) – As of Tuesday, July 5, the City of Jackson still remains under a state-imposed boil water notice.

+In addition to the water samples, the Health Department is also monitoring water production at the O.B.
+Curtis Plant to ensure stability.

 The notice will remain in place until water samples reach an acceptable level and water production at the plant is stabilized.
-Due to the ongoing circumstances, the City of Jackson said it cannot commit to a specific timeline, but the goal is to be off the notice by the end of the week.
+Due to the ongoing circumstances, Jackson leaders said they cannot commit to a specific timeline, but the goal is to be off the notice by the end of the week.

-The City will continue to provide neighbors bottled water under the state-imposed notice.
-Drinkable water is also available at the Sykes Community Center at 520 Sykes Road from 8 a.m. to 4 p.m.
+The city will continue to provide neighbors bottled water under the state-imposed notice.
+Drinkable water is also available at the Sykes Community Center at 520 Sykes Road from 8:00 a.m. to 4:00 p.m.
 Neighbors are asked to bring a container to store the water in.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WJTV.